top of page

 The proposed lot coverage is approximately 86% (52% building coverage).
 At the City Council work session on 28 Jan 25, Paradigm announced they had upgraded their initial tree canopy coverage from 5.64% of the property to 10% by following recommendations from the City's Urban Forester to increase the soil volume of the planters for the proposed tree plantings.
 This means they will now reach the zoning requirement of 10% tree canopy.

-Applicant is proposing a Greenway or public pedestrian path (alley) to run north south and through the center of the property to accord with the Small Area Plan.
-The proposed Greenway is 43 feet in width with a mix of plantings on both sides of the path between Building A and Building B. The Greenway is not a "road" and the decision has been made with input from the City Fire Marshal, according to Paradigm's comments during the City Council work session on 28 Jan 25, that it will not be used by City emergency vehicles, unlike previously discussed.
-Trash dumpsters from the buildings are kept in two rooms, one on each side of the Greenway at its northern end.
+Applicant is proposing a Greenway or public pedestrian alley to run north south and through the center of the property in accord with the Small Area Plan.
+The proposed Greenway is 43 feet in width, with a walking path that is 15 feet wide.
+It will have a mix of plantings on both sides of the walkway and will feature an art object of some type at one point.
+The Greenway is not a "road" and the decision was made with input from the City Fire Marshal, according to Paradigm's comments during the City Council work session on 28 Jan 25, that it will not be used by City emergency vehicles, unlike previously discussed.
+The Greenway will eventually connect to properties to the north and south when those parcels are developed.

 The Applicant proposes to install Level 2 Electric Vehicle Charging Stations in the parking garage to accommodate a minimum of twenty (20) designated electric vehicle parking spaces.